 It’s easy to get around Belgium on the train system, as the country is quite small and well serviced by trains.
 On Belgian Rail, small pets in a basket, cage or box travel for free.
 The maximum dimensions of the container should be 30 x 55 x 30cm.

 In Brussels, public transport is run by STIB.
 While smaller dogs that can be held on a lap can travel for free, a ticket is needed for other dogs.
-Additionally, a muzzle is required for bigger dogs.
+Additionally, a muzzle is required for these dogs.

 Dog-Friendly Accommodation in Belgium